-USC Marshall MBAs have won the Golden Briefcase six years in a row.
-Since the winning streak began in 2009-10, Marshall MBAs have raised a total of more than $1 million for their chosen charities and volunteered more than 25,000 hours.
+USC Marshall MBAs have won the Golden Briefcase eight of the last nine years.
+Since the winning streak began in 2009-10, Marshall MBAs have raised a total of more than $1.2 million for their chosen charities and volunteered more than 30,000 hours.

 FUN IN THE CITY

 Many of our new MBA students are coming to Los Angeles for the first time.
 We know that a move to Los Angeles can be intimidating – whether you are from Baltimore, Beijing or Bengaluru.

 Los Angeles is often classified as BIG, and it is true: The city is situated in a wide desert basin, surrounded by the San Gabriel Mountain range and divided by the Santa Monica Mountains.
 Los Angeles County has 81 miles (130 km) of coastline and altitudes ranging from nine feet (3 m) below sea level to 10,080 feet (3,068 m) above sea level atop Mt.
 San Antonio.

 Despite its size, Los Angeles feels much smaller, manageable and even intimate once you come to understand it.